 Matt Ward, owner of Hallmark RV, was impressed with the size of this year’s show.
 “In years past we didn’t even think the show would survive as we use to talk to other venders and look around for our own needs,” he explained.
 “This year’s show never let me have a minute to myself.
 Not only is the Overland Expo the premier overland/camping show in North America, there doesn’t appear to be any signs of it slowing down,” Ward said.
 Rory Willett, the owner of BundutecUSA, agrees, “this year’s show had a fantastic turn out and the interest in our truck campers spiked to record levels.
 We sold three units at this year’s show.”

 It’s a tradition here at Truck Camper Adventure to rank the best truck campers and truck camper rigs at each Overland Expo.
 The 2016 rankings got a very positive response.
-So without further adieu, here’s our rankings for 2017.
+So without further adieu, here are Truck Camper Adventure’s Top 10 4×4 Truck Campers at the 2017 Overland Expo.

 1. The Earthcruiser GZL-400 Pop-Up